 Similar to a BOT Toll projects, in BOT Annuity project, the concessionaire is responsible for designing, building, financing, operating, maintaining, tolling and transferring the project to the relevant authority at the end of the concession period.
-However, in these projects, the responsibility of tolling on road stretch lies with the government.
+However, in these projects, the right to collect toll on road stretch lies with the government.
 The concessionaire earns revenue in the form of pre-determined semi-annual annuity payments.

-HAM
+• HAM

 Similar to a BOT projects, in HAM project, the concessionaire is responsible for designing, building, financing, operating, maintaining, tolling and transferring the project to the relevant authority at the end of the concession period.
-However, in these projects, the responsibility of tolling on road stretch lies with the government.
+However, in these projects, the right to collect toll on road stretch lies with the government.
 The construction period for HAM projects is project specific and a fixed operation period of 15 years.

-4.7 Government Investment in the Sector
+4.8 Government Investment in the Sector

-- 4.7.1 Under Union Budget 2022-23, the Government of India has allocated Rs.
-199,107 crore (US\$ 26.04 billion) to the Ministry of Road Transport and Highways. - 4.7.2 During 2019-23, NHAI is expected to generate Rs.
-1 trillion (US\$ 14.30 billion) annually from toll and other sources. - 4.7.3 NHAI is planning to raise Rs.
+- 4.8.1 Under Union Budget 2022-23, the Government of India has allocated Rs.
+199,107 crore (US\$ 26.04 billion) to the Ministry of Road Transport and Highways. - 4.8.2 During 2019-23, NHAI is expected to generate Rs.
+1 trillion (US\$ 14.30 billion) annually from toll and other sources. - 4.8.3 NHAI is planning to raise Rs.
 40,000 crore (US\$ 5.72 billion) to monetize its highway assets through Infrastructure Investment Trust (InvIT).
-Five operational roads with an estimated enterprise value of INR 5,000 crores are being transferred to the NHAI InvIT.
+Five operational roads with an estimated enterprise value of INR 5,000 crores have been transferred to the NHAI InvIT.